mars0i/masonclj/doc/general/ABMsInClojure.md

 ### FP and ABMs: general challenges

-A central idea of agent-based models is that agents persist over time, and that their internal states change, or their relationships to each other and the environment change, or all of the above.
-For example, a model might include organisms with internal energy levels that change, and that move around in an environment.
+A central idea of agent-based models is that agents persist over time, with internal states that change, or relationships to each other and the environment that change, or all of those.
+For example, a model might include organisms that have internal energy levels that change as the organisms move around and interact with an environment.

 There's no reason in principle that this can't be handled in a purely functional manner.
 A method that I like, other things being equal, is to